-- 1) A 'virtual clubhouse' for FAWCO, a new role for the website which is now functioning. - 2) Regional meetings to be held in the autumn in each of four to six 'super-regions.' - 3) Further use of modern communications.
+- 1) A "virtual clubhouse" for FAWCO, a new role for the website which was now functioning. - 2) Regional meetings to be held in the autumn in each of four to six "superregions." - 3) Further use of modern communications.

 The FAWCO Foundation made a number of organizational changes during the year, eliminating voting deputies from the board and creating two new fundraising positions.
 For the first time the four administrative officers were elected directly by the FAWCO Board of Representatives.
-All this entailed writing new Administrative Guidelines.
-Foundation President Roberta Zollner, AWC Denmark, also explained some of the recent economies being made by The Foundation such as the elimination of the newsletter, and using electronic mail as much as possible.
+This entailed writing new Administrative Guidelines.
+Foundation President Roberta Zöllner, AWC Denmark, also explained some of the recent economies being made by The Foundation such as the elimination of the newsletter, and using electronic mail as much as possible.